Skip to main content

 Written by Zeeshan Bhatti

-The Agenda Description and Purpose field are essential for categorising the agenda items by their intended outcomes, ensuring clear communication during board meetings.
-It helps admins streamline the process of preparing a structured and clearly defined agenda.
+The Agenda Description and Purpose fields are essential for categorising the agenda items by their intended outcomes, ensuring clear communication during board meetings.
+They also help admins streamline the process of preparing a structured and clearly defined agenda.

 Definitions and Examples